Next Start

 Now in its fifth year, the build-off adds a twist to keep things exciting.
 All participating dealerships in the United States will partner with a local tech schools, using students to assist with the design and execution of the build.

-Buddy Stubbs Service Manager Danny Wilson, who also happens to be a Motorcycle Mechanics Institute (MMI) graduate and Master Technician, put word out on campus that he was looking for volunteers to assist himself and Master Technician Andrew Martin with the contest.
-Dozens of MMI students responded with enthusiasm, aspiring to be part of a custom motorcycle build where they will participate in design, fabrication, building, testing and more.
+Buddy Stubbs Service Manager Danny Wilson, who also happens to be a graduate of the Motorcycle Technician Training program at Universal Technical Institute (UTI) and Master Technician, put word out on campus that he was looking for volunteers to assist himself and Master Technician Andrew Martin with the contest.
+Dozens of students responded with enthusiasm, aspiring to be part of a custom motorcycle build where they will participate in design, fabrication, building, testing and more.

 After reviewing the initial applications, Danny narrowed the candidate field and interviewed a handful of students.
 He selected Breeanna Myers and Clayton Young, two Military Veteran students who stood out among the rest.